Felix-Franz/StoryTellerWebpage/README.md

 Just go in the `story.json` and place your story inside the oStory variable😉.
 You only need to change the story items. the video that should be displayed at the beginn need to be named start (if there are no further changes).

+Change the variable sCursor to display the cursor.

 The video Property need to be a link to a video that should be displayed while this story item is active.
 After the video was played the storyitem of ther property `autoaction` will be played. action1, action2, ... need be provided, but if a key or button is pressed and the current story item has a action for this action it will be played (similar to autoaction).
 ```json